Pacific Northwest Preservation Field School

 Tuition includes food, lodging, and transportation during each week-long session.
 Participants are responsible for arranging their own travel to and from the rendezvous site.

 The Director's Student Scholarship is available, but not limited to, individuals planning a career in the preservation field, who without this funding assistance may not be able to attend the Field School.
 The recipient must be taking the Field School session(s) for academic credit.
 The award covers tuition for one field school week and additional travel expenses.
+The Scholarship application is included in the general application linked above.

 Shannon Sardell is the Director of the Pacific Northwest Preservation Field School, an adjunct Historic Preservation professor at the University of Oregon, and a consultant in historic architecture.
 She maintains a consulting practice that focuses on historic architecture with research interests that include preservation technologies and box construction in the Pacific Northwest.
 Shannon, a graduate from both the University of Oregon's Architecture and Historic Preservation program, currently teaches a field recordation, condition assessment, HABS/HAER, and Preservation Technology for the University of Oregon’s historic preservation program.